KwaZulu-Natal Battlefield Tours

 South Africa KwaZulu-Natal Battlefield Tours.

-South Africa Battlefield Route Tour – Anglo/Boer and Anglo/Zulu and Voortrekker/Zulu
+South Africa Battlefield Tours – Anglo/Boer and Anglo/Zulu and Voortrekker/Zulu

 Largest concentration of Battlefields in Southern Africa.

-Ekala Eco Tours covers the Battlefield route with departure or return to Johannesburg.
+Ekala Eco Tours covers the Battlefields tours with departure or return to Johannesburg.

 Our tours are private only – even private for 1.

-Important Heritage sites visited – dependant on duration of tours and route to be used:
+Therefore, important Heritage sites visited – dependent on duration of tours and route to be used:

 - Blood River